Ranjana script

-The Rañjanā script (Lantsa) is an abugida writing system which developed in the 11th century and until the mid-20th century was used in an area from Nepal to Tibet by the Newar people, the historic inhabitants of the Kathmandu Valley, to write Sanskrit and Nepalbhasa.
-Nowadays it is also used in Buddhist monasteries in India; China, especially in the Tibetan Buddhist areas within the Tibet Autonomous Region, Sichuan, Yunnan, Qinghai and Gansu; Mongolia, and Japan.
+The Rañjanā script (Lantsa) is an abugida writing system which developed in the 11th century and until the mid-20th century was used in an area from Nepal to Tibet by the Newar people, the historic inhabitants of the Kathmandu Valley, to write Sanskrit and Newar (Nepal Bhasa).
+Nowadays it is also used in Buddhist monasteries in China, especially in the Tibetan Buddhist areas within the Tibet Autonomous Region, Sichuan, Yunnan, Qinghai and Gansu; Mongolia, and Japan.
 It is normally written from left to right but the Kutakshar form is written from top to bottom.
 It is also considered to be the standard Nepali calligraphic script.

-Development
+History

 Rañjanā is a Brahmic script which developed around 1100 CE.
-It was used in India and is still used in Nepal by the Newar people to write the Newar language.
+It was used in Nepal and is still used in Nepal by the Newar people to write the Newar language.
 The script is also used in most of the Mahayana and Vajrayana monasteries.
 Along with the Prachalit Nepal alphabet, it is considered one of the scripts of Nepal.
 It is the formal script of Nepal duly registered in the United Nation while applying for the free Nation.
-Therefore, it is a vital script to all Nepalese as well.

 The Aṣṭasāhasrikā Prajñāpāramitā Sūtra lettered in gold ink by Bhiksu Ananda of Kapitanagar and dating back to the Nepal Sambat year 345 (1215 CE) is an early example of the script.